Der Spiegel Logo

 Der Spiegel: Brand overview

-Der Spiegel is a German weekly available in print and online.
+Der Spiegel is a German weekly that is available in print and online.
 It covers the main world events, politics, economics, and culture.
-The publication is printed in Spiegel-Verlag, with a circulation of approximately 700,000 copies.
-It was founded by Britons and was initially called Diese Woche.
-In 1947, it came under the control of a German editor and was renamed Der Spiegel.
+The publication is printed in Spiegel-Verlag and circulates approximately 700,000 copies.
+Britons founded it, and it was initially called Diese Woche.

 Meaning and History